notthelewis/showcases/rust/blewis/PROTO.md

 ```

 The amount of allocations required to do such a simple thing as to read a number from a buffer here are way too
 substantial.
-There are more efficient ways of doing this but the problem with encoding integers like this is the
+There are more efficient ways of doing this (especially if you don't mind unsafe) but the problem with
-amount of unnecessary effort (and bytes) required to encode and decode numbers.
+encoding integers like this is the amount of unnecessary allocations and overalll space required to encode and decode
+numbers.

 The way to do this in the BOOP would be something like this: